bhatt-keshav/TomatoPotato/README.md

 The root directory contains all scripts.
 All code is written in R. Please read description below.

 1. *script.R*
    This is the **mother** script &uarr; and links to **children** scripts &darr;.
-Ideally you can run this script (and remove some one-time run commented code) and get same results
+Ideally you can run this script (remove some one-time run commented code) and get same results
+  1.2. *dependencies.R*
-  1.2. *dependencies.R* (all Libraries and Functions and functions for this project are loaded from here
+   All Libraries and Functions and functions for this project are loaded from here
   1.3. *scraperNL.R* and  *scraperIT.R*
    These 2 scripts don't need to be run, they fetch data from the two source websites
   1.4. *fetchingIngredients.R*